Kgomotso-Ayal/Kgomotso-Ayal/README.md

 - 👋 Hi, I’m @Kgomotso-Ayal
-- 👀 I’m interested in learning new things and exploring other careers
+- 👀 I’m interested in learning new things and exploring other opportunities
-- 🌱 I’m currently learning Information Technology
+- 🌱 Studied Information Technology at Vaal University of Technology
 - 📫 How to reach me (use the links to my socials on my profile)

 <!---